• Skip to primary navigation

 Here are the ingredients you will need to make this recipe.

-Labeled ingredients for vegan bagel breakfast sandwich with Just Egg and veggie sausage.
+Labeled ingredients for vegan breakfast bagel sandwich.

 Bagel: Not all bagels are vegan.
 Read the ingredient label (or ask at the bakery) about egg wash or dairy ingredients like cheese.